pmcgrenery/WxBrief/README.md

 [Leaflet Map Documentation](https://leafletjs.com/reference-1.7.1.html).
 Several pieces of code from the documentation of Leaflet maps were used in the project e.g <code>flyTo</code> animation, <code>flyToBounds</code> animation and several map settings added to talior the map interaction settings.

 [GitHub Leaflet Issues](https://github.com/Leaflet/Leaflet/issues/694).
-Code from this post as used to overcome the bug that prevented map tiles loading until entirely in view.
+Code from this post was used to overcome the bug that prevented map tiles from loading until entirely in view.

 [StackOverflow Clear Leaflet Map Layers](https://stackoverflow.com/questions/28646317/how-to-remove-all-layers-and-features-from-map).
 Code from this post was used to clear map layers.